VRPRM: Process Reward Modeling via Visual Reasoning: Related Work

 \section{Related Work}

 \textbf{Process Reward Models. } Process reward models (PRMs) are playing an increasingly critical role in reinforcement learning (RL) optimization and test time scaling (TTS).
-In contrast to traditional Outcome Reward Models (ORMs)~\cite{whitehouse2025j1,wang2025aunified,wang2025worldpm,zhang2024generative}, which assign a holistic score only to the final output, PRMs evaluate the quality of each intermediate step in the generation process.
-These step-level signals are then aggregated to form a final reward score.
-This approach not only provides more fine-grained supervision but also effectively mitigates the issue of ``spurious correctness,'' where a model arrives at the correct answer through a flawed reasoning path.
-Consequently, PRMs demonstrate superior generalization and stability in complex reasoning tasks.
-Qwen-Math-PRM~\cite{zhang2025lessons} combines Monte Carlo estimation with judgments from large language models to filter and select a substantial amount of process-level annotated data, which is then used for supervised fine-tuning of the PRM.
-VisualPRM~\cite{wang2025visualprm} utilizes the InternVL2.5 series of models to generate solution steps and calculates the expected accuracy of each step via Monte Carlo sampling to obtain step-level annotations.
+Unlike traditional Outcome Reward Models (ORMs)~\cite{whitehouse2025j1,wang2025aunified,wang2025worldpm,zhang2024generative}, which assign a single score to the final output, PRMs evaluate each intermediate step in the generation process.
+These step-level signals are then aggregated into a final reward, providing more detailed supervision and reducing the issue of ``spurious correctness," where a model reaches the correct answer through flawed reasoning.
+This enables PRMs to show better generalization and stability in complex reasoning tasks.
+Qwen-Math-PRM~\cite{zhang2025lessons} combines Monte Carlo estimation with large language model judgments to filter and select a large set of process-level annotated data for supervised fine-tuning.
+VisualPRM~\cite{wang2025visualprm} uses the InternVL2.5 model series to generate solution steps, applying Monte Carlo sampling to assess step-level accuracy.
 The model is trained by discretizing the output space into specific tokens.
-In summary, the aforementioned studies primarily rely on process-level annotated data to fine-tune foundation models, thereby endowing them with a degree of process evaluation capability.
-However, these PRMs lack deep reasoning abilities and are unable to effectively capture and evaluate the underlying logical structures within complex reasoning paths.
+In summary, these studies mainly rely on process-level annotated data for fine-tuning foundation models, giving them process evaluation capabilities.
+However, these PRMs lack deep reasoning abilities and struggle to capture the logical structures underlying complex reasoning paths.